bigdata-i523/hid325/notebook.md

 ONLINE DISCUSSION
 9/18/17 participated in online discussion
-9/24/17 listened previous tutorial to get used with jabref
+9/24/17 listened to previous tutorial to get used with jabref 9/25/17 need help with jabref/ ask question about it tomorrow